Commitment to Confidentiality

 - Means of communication with other health professionals who contribute to your care;

 - Legal document describing the care you received;

 - Source of information for public health officials charged with protecting the health of this state and the nation (only under very restricted circumstances);

 - Tool with which we can assess and continually work to improve the care we render and the outcomes we achieve.

-You are entitled to receive a copy of your counseling records, or we can prepare a summary for you.
-Because these are professional records, they may be best interpreted by someone who is a mental health professional.
+You are entitled to receive a copy of your health records, or we can prepare a summary for you.
+Because these are professional records, they may be best interpreted by someone who is a health professional.
 If you wish to see your records, we recommend you review them with us so that we can discuss the contents.
 In accordance with state law, Parton Center for Health and Wellness retains your records for a period of seven (7) years.

 Commitment to Confidentiality